-Staff recognize that the lot fabric of existing lots within the surrounding area consists of a mix of large residential and undersized agricultural parcels of various irregular shapes.
-Frontage of the existing lots along East River Rd range from a minimum of 40 to 150+ metres.
-Although the existing lot fabric along East River Rd contains irregular and flag shaped lots, these existing lots maintain or exceed the minimum frontage requirements of the Zoning Bylaw.
+Staff recognize that the lot fabric of the existing parcels within the surrounding area consists of a mix of large residential and undersized agricultural parcels of various irregular shapes.
+The proposed lot creation meets the minimum requirements of the Zoning By-law and falls within the 40 to 150+ metres frontage range among existing lots along East River Rd.
+The size and shape of the proposed lot would be consistent and compatible with the irregular shaped lots that existing today.